victorhsr/hermes-builder/README.md

     return address;
 }
 ```
 That's a lot of code, almost twice the lines of our previous implementation.
-The Hermes Maven Plugin significantly reduces this boilerplate, providing a more concise and readable alternative.
+The Hermes Builder significantly reduces this boilerplate, providing a more concise and readable alternative.

 # Using Lombok for comparison